a-pertuz/InSeis/src/inseis/ui/README-ui.md

 4. `workflow_panel` displays the updated workflow list
 5. User can select processes in the workflow to edit parameters
 6. When "Run Workflow" is clicked, `workflow_controller` executes the workflow
-7. `WorkflowProgressDialog` shows progress during execution
-8. Upon completion, results are shown in the `visualization` dialog if applicable
+7. Upon completion, results are shown in the `visualization` dialog if applicable

 ## Signal Connections